 Local Authority ("Council") residential site

 Council transit site

 Private site with planning permission

 Private site currently without planning permission

 Unauthorised encampment

 Bricks and Mortar - Socially Rented

 Bricks and Mortar - Privately Rented

 Bricks and Mortar - Owner Occupied

 A2 Are you satisfied with your current accommodation?

-AZ Are you satisfied with your current acco mmodation?

 Yes

 No

 Prefer not to say

 If 'no' please explain what could be improved:

-,

 A3 Can you tell me why you live here?